davidarchanjo/spring-certified-developer-study-guide/README.md

 [@Controller](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/stereotype/Controller.html) - is a @Component stereotype annotation used to mark a class as a source of request method handlers;

 [@RestController](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/web/bind/annotation/RestController.html) - combines the @Controller and @ResponseBody annotations, making all request handler methods in the annotated class assumes @ResponseBody by default;

+> 📌 We can assign URI template variables or query parameters directly to objects without having to specify the @PathVariable and @RequetParam annotations, respectively; as long as the given object has matching getters/setters

+> 📌 @RequestParam's `headers` and `params` attributes are used to narrow requests that contain specific headers or query parameters, respectively

 </br></br>